octamap/mesa/README.md

 ✅ **Inline styles guarantee isolation** and ensure the component renders consistently even without global styles.

-Here's an **illustration-ready version** of your complex scenario with improved clarity and formatting for your README:

 ---

 # 📚 **Advanced Example: Multi-Package Integration with Mesa**